SierraAntonio/Final_project/README.md

 ````
 Each package should include as the following image:
 ![Image](https://github.com/user-attachments/assets/c8ad046e-e900-4094-b225-c8afa93b1338)
-If you hace a structure like this, the proyect will work correctly
+If you have a structure like this, the proyect will work correctly
 # 💻 Code Used in the Project

 This section includes the Arduino and Python (ROS2) code used in the water-cleaning robot system.